jr-selphius/AsteroidsCleanArchitecture/README.md

 # AsteroidsCleanArchitecture

-The aim of this little project is to practice and experiment a bit with clean architecture:
+The aim of this little project is to practice and experiment a bit with clean architecture, the android architecture components and some of the most common used libraries:

 # Libraries